RuPay

-RuPay (portmanteau of Rupee and Payment) is an Indian multinational financial services and payment service system, conceived and launched by the National Payments Corporation of India (NPCI) on 26 March 2012.
-It was created to fulfil the Reserve Bank of India's (RBI) vision of establishing a domestic, open and multilateral system of payments.
-RuPay facilitates electronic payment at all Indian banks and financial institutions.
-NPCI maintains ties with Discover Financial, JCB to enable RuPay card scheme to gain international acceptance.
+RuPay (portmanteau of Rupee and Payment) is an Indian multinational financial services and payment service system, conceived and owned by the National Payments Corporation of India (NPCI).
+It was launched in 2012, to fulfil the Reserve Bank of India's (RBI) vision of establishing a domestic, open and multilateral system of payments.
+RuPay facilitates electronic payments at almost all Indian banks and financial institutions.
+NPCI has partnered with Discover Financial and JCB to help the RuPay network gain international acceptance.

-As of November 2020, around 60.3 crores (603.6 million) RuPay cards have been issued by nearly 1,158 banks.
-All merchant discount rate (MDR) charges were eliminated for RuPay transactions from 1 January 2020.
-All Indian companies with an annual turnover exceeding ₹50 crore are required to offer RuPay payment options to their customers.
+As of November 2020, around 753 million RuPay cards have been issued by nearly 1,158 banks.
+All merchant discount rate (MDR) charges were eliminated for transactions done using Rupay debit cards from 1 January 2020.
+All Indian companies with an annual turnover exceeding ₹50 crore are required to offer RuPay debit card and Unified Payments Interface as a payment option to their customers.

 Background

-In 2009, RBI asked the Indian Banks' Association to create a non-profit payment company which will design an indigenous payment card.
-The card was tentatively referred as India Pay.
-After years of planning, NPCI was entrusted with the implementation and finalised the name of the proposed card as RuPay, a portmanteau of the words rupee and payment to avoid naming conflicts with other financial institutions using the same name.
+In 2009, RBI asked the Indian Banks' Association to create a non-profit payment company which would design an indigenous payment card.
+The card was tentatively called "India Pay".
+After years of planning, NPCI was entrusted with its implementation and finalised the name of the proposed card as RuPay, a portmanteau of the words rupee and payment to avoid naming conflicts with other financial institutions using the same name.
 The colours used in the logo allude to the tricolour flag of India.
 NPCI conceived RuPay as an alternative to Mastercard and Visa, while consolidating and integrating various payment systems in India.

-RBI, in its vision paper 2009–2012 on payment systems in India said that the need for such a system arises from the absence of a domestic price setter, causing Indian banks to bear the high cost for affiliation and the connection with international card associations schemes like Visa and Mastercard.
-This results in the need for routing transactions of which domestic account for more than 90%, through a switch located outside the country.
+RBI, in a Vision Document titled "Payment Systems in India - Vision 2009-12", had previously expressed the need for an Indian payments system.
+It arose from the absence of a domestic price setter, which caused Indian banks to bear high costs for affiliation and connection with international payment systems like Visa and Mastercard.
+Partnerships with these foreign companies meant that all transactions, of which domestic payments accounted for more than 90%, needed to be routed through a switch located outside the country.

-The RuPay scheme was launched on 26 March 2012.
-RuPay was dedicated to India on 8 May 2014, by the then President of India, Pranab Mukherjee, at the Rashtrapati Bhavan in New Delhi.
-NPCI launched an international subsidiary called NPCI International Payments Limited (NIPL) on 19 August 2020 to increase the globalisation and availability of RuPay in foreign markets.
-As of March 2021, the market share of RuPay in India by volumes of traction is at 34% and by value 30%.
+RuPay was launched in and dedicated to India on 8 May 2014, by the then President of India, Pranab Mukherjee, at Rashtrapati Bhavan.
+NPCI launched a subsidiary called NPCI International Payments Limited (NIPL) on 19 August 2020 to increase the globalisation and availability of RuPay in foreign markets.
+As of March 2021, the market share of RuPay in India was at 34% was volume of transactions and at 30% by value.

-On December 14, 2021, the Government of India approved a ₹1,300 crore ($170 million) package to promote RuPay among marginalised sections of the population.
+On 14 December 2021, the Government of India approved a ₹1,300 crore ($170 million) package to promote RuPay among marginalised sections of the population.

 Mastercard and Visa have raised concerns with the Office of the United States Trade Representative (USTR) over India promoting the use of RuPay.